Woodland creation across Kirklees

 - a range of habitat types

-- different layers of vegetation growth
+- different layers of vegetation growth including canopy and ground layer

-- different makeups of soil
+- different types of soil

 Choosing a planting site